 If you upload a CSV with a "Search" header — but no values — the photos will not be able to be found.
 Since you set up the Project with a targeted search, you'll need to edit your CSV to correct this problem by adding values (first and/or last name, etc) to the "Search" column.
 If you haven't shot the Project yet, you can simply create a new Project and import the correctly formatted CSV.

 This is what is displayed on the remote gallery for your customer when they see their photos.
 The default gallery name for each Subject is the 9-digit code from their camera card.
-To change it, include a "Gallery" column and add the Subject names.
+To change it, include a column on your CSV called "Gallery" and paste the Subject names in the cells.

 Tip 1: To combine data from two separate columns into one, click here.
 This is useful for combining first and last name fields in order to use the Subject's full name for the remote gallery name.

 Tip 2: If you have data in one column and would like to create separate columns for each, click here.
 This is useful if you have a full name field and would like to create a first and a last name column.

 - CSV Reset is not available after camera cards are issued.

 - Group fields will be ignored for any re-imports.